havk64/holbertonschool-datastructures_algorithms/0x01-big-0-binary-search/README.md

 ### Task 13 - [Big O #Stacks](BO-13)

+Time complexities of the operations on a stack:

+- push
+- pop
+- Searching for an element in a stack of size n

 ### Task 14 - [Big O #Queues](BO-14)

 ### Task 15 - [Big O #Hash tables](BO-15)